AikenH/AikenH/README.md

 [![Code Card](https://github-readme-stats.vercel.app/api/pin/?username=AikenH&repo=Aikens_programming_notes&count_private=true)](https://github.com/anuraghazra/github-readme-stats)  [![Code Card](https://github-readme-stats.vercel.app/api/pin/?username=AikenH&repo=configs_scripts&count_private=true)](https://github.com/anuraghazra/github-readme-stats)

 I look forward to becoming a full-stack engineer one day, and I am working hard to improve my programming skills recently.
-(out of date now)At the same time, as an AI engineer, I have recently paid attention to the following industry developments：
+(out of date now)At the same time, as an AI engineer,  recently I paid attention to the following industry developments：

 1. AIGC
 2. Big Model
 3. Unified model

-I will keep updating this eadme.
+I will keep updating this readme.
 If you are interested, you can click a star.
 The resources and projects are used in this file will be update in the blog.

 ![Aiken's GitHub stats](https://github-readme-stats.vercel.app/api?username=AikenH&show_icons=true&count_private=true)